Ghelder/holbertonschool-shell/io_redirections_and_filters/README.md

 ## 5. prints the first ten lines of the user file.
 ## 6. Extract the third line of the iacta file.
 ## 7. Creates the file and content with characters.
+## 8. Writes the output of a command, if it exists it is overwritten otherwise it creates it.